zzq1234567890/epg/README.md

 2. We do not provide the program source addresses!
 Please support and subscribe to the legitimate program source addresses!

-3. YouTube only provides the addresses list by groupsand does not include any parsing.
+3. YouTube are only provided the addresses list by groups while not include any parsing.